medcomdk/MedCom-FHIR-Communication/docs/index.md

 ### Message Exchange Patterns

 Each MedCom FHIR message has one or more response messages.
-There **SHALL** be at least one response message, an Acknowledgment message, so that the sender can know, that the message was properly received.
+There **SHALL** be at least one response message, an acknowledgement message, so that the sender can know, that the message was properly received.

 Multiple response messages **SHALL NOT** be returned for messages of consequence, and **SHOULD** not be returned for notifications.